zenml-io/zenml/docs/book/getting-started/zenml-pro/pro-api.md

 ---
 description: >
-  Learn how to use the ZenML Pro API programmatically.
+  Learn how to use the ZenML Pro API.
 ---

 # Using the ZenML Pro API